 Over time there has always been a certain amount of criticism about the SAT.
 This is not surprising, for the SAT has been revised numerous times in its decades-old history.
 The newest version was released internationally in May 2016.
-See our analysis of the upcoming changes here.
+See our analysis of the changes here.

 SAT Subject Tests

 The SAT Subject Tests are used in conjunction with the SAT in assessing the qualifications of Secondary, International or Post-Secondary students applying to highly-competitive American universities.
 In fact, these American institutions weigh the SAT Subject Test scores just as heavily as the SAT scores in making admissions decisions.
-Some schools require three Subject Tests, some require two and some none at all.
+Some schools require three Subject Tests, some require two and most none at all.
 Check the school websites to find out.

 - Unlike the rather general SAT, the SAT Subject Tests cover specific subject areas that are for the most part covered while in secondary school.

 - The SAT Subject Tests cover the following subject areas: